 Anschütz is a renowned manufacturer of sporting firearms with headquarters in Ulm, Germany.
 J.G.
 Anschütz produces Air pistols, Air rifles, Rimfire and Centerfire rifles.
 Company was founded in the middle of 1850, more precisely 1856 by Julius Gottfried Anschütz.
 Currently, Anschütz manufactures rifles for hunting, Biathlon and Target competitions.
 Additionally, Anschütz is also known as one of the major shareholders of Steyr Sportwaffen company, which is an Austrian company renowned for the production of various target firearms.

 Anschutz 1780 is a Bolt-Action rifle designed and chambered in several different chamberings such as: .308 Win., .30-06 SPRG., 8x57 IS and 9.3x62 calibers.
 This model is designed with a 5780 D trigger, and 5 round capacity magazine.
 Rifle's bolt is about 56 cm long and it's designed with six lugs in the rows of two.
-Receiver is made from High grade Aluminium materials, and it's designed with 5 drilled and tapped holes for the purpose of mounting telescopic sights.
+Receiver is made from High grade Aluminium materials, and it's designed with 5 drilled and tapped holes (two in front and three on the rear of the receiver) for the purpose of mounting telescopic sights.
 Anschutz 1780 is about 109 cm long and weights aproximatelly about 3.2 kg.
 There are four different stocks availiable for this model, which are: Classic stock, German stock, Monte Carlo stock and Thumbhole stock.
 There is only one known version of this rifle the Anschutz 1780 D FL.
 Note, that Anschutz model 1781 uses the same action and dimensions for the purpose of mounting options, which means that mounts for Anschutz 1780 also fit model 1781.

 For a more thorough and complete overview click below: